By Pauline DiGiorgio

 It increases your blood circulation and will strengthen your cardiovascular system as your body increases sweat production to cool itself off.
 That means your heart is pumping more blood, like the continuous effects of exercise.
 By enriching your blood with oxygen, you’ll feel more energetic rather than droopy, which I’ve experienced in the “hot box” after a gym session.
 Don’t be surprised if you look into the mirror and see a new beautiful youthful glow!
 More circulation, more turn over of skin cells, more skin that glows!

 Light therapy I believe works wonders.
+Learn more about LED light therapy masks here.
 You’ve probably heard of ultraviolet light therapy boxes.
 Those babies can run you up to $100.

 Self-awareness, relaxation and “brain break time” are priceless.
 Infrared saunas stimulate neurogenesis, which encourages the growth of new brain cells and increases norepinephrine levels to support attention and focus.